-362 AJ Colangelo, 'A Unified Approach to Extraterritoriality', (2011) 97 Va L Rev 1019, 1107-8 criticizing In re S. African Apartheid Litig., 617 F. Supp.
-2d 228, 275 (S.D.N.Y.
-2009) on the ground that a German company operating in South Africa could not have 'any expectation that its conduct there would someday be subject to US federal common-law rules of liability').
+362 AJ Colangelo, 'A Unified Approach to Extraterritoriality', (2011) 97 Va L Rev 1019, 1107-8 criticizing In re S African Apartheid Litig, 617 F. Supp.
+2d 228, 275 (SDNY 2009) on the ground that a German company operating in South Africa could not have 'any expectation that its conduct there would someday be subject to US federal common-law rules of liability').

-D Bodansky, 'What's in a Concept?
-Global Public Goods, International Law, and Legitimacy', (2012) 23 EJIL 651, 667 (arguing that a unilateral decision may be substantively correct, but that the issue is 'whether [the as they interfere in individuals' right to self-government in the territory of another state, where the latter's laws may be supplanted by the former's.
-These foreign individuals may never have democratically consented to extraterritorial legislation, as they are not represented within the political institutions of the extraterritorially acting state, or at least have little influence on that state's political processes.
-In order to transnationally repoliticize unilateral national decision-making with extraterritorial effects, in keeping with the tenets of global administrative law and eventually political sovereignty and self-government, participation and representation of affected foreign persons, transparency, accountability, and international regulatory cooperation, possibly via networks, are therefore advisable, unilaterally acting state] had a right to decide, given that many of those affected by its decision are not represented in its decision-making process and cannot hold it accountable', and suggesting that 'assessment, notice, and consultation [...] help to ensure that the views of those affected by a decision are represented').
+363 D Bodansky, 'What's in a Concept?
+Global Public Goods, International Law, and Legitimacy', (2012) 23 EJIL 651, 667 (arguing that a unilateral decision may be substantively correct, but that the issue is 'whether [the unilaterally acting state] had a right to decide, given that many of those affected by its decision are not represented in its decision-making process and cannot hold it accountable', and suggesting that 'assessment, notice, and consultation [...] help to ensure that the views of those affected by a decision are represented').

+undemocratic,364 as they interfere in individuals' right to self-government in the territory of another state, where the latter's laws may be supplanted by the former's.365 These foreign individuals may never have democratically consented to extraterritorial legislation,366 as they are not represented within the political institutions of the extraterritorially acting state,367 or at least have little influence on that state's political processes.368 In order to transnationally repoliticize unilateral national decision-making with extraterritorial effects, in keeping with the tenets of global administrative law and eventually political sovereignty and self-government, participation and representation of affected foreign persons,369 transparency, accountability, and international regulatory cooperation, possibly